-- Materials Bespoke teaching resources are devised in-house and staff use the best resources online form a vast array of sources to put together powerpoints and workbooks.
-Parents are invited to get in touch if they would like to view and discuss any of the teaching resources.
-Access to PSHE Association subscription resources is provided to staff via Classlink.
-Students are signposted to the wealth of high-quality further education and mental health resources available via the Unifrog platform. - Staff All staff throughout the school, whatever their role, are involved in promoting and developing the aims and objectives of the PSHEE Policy.
+- Materials Bespoke teaching resources are devised in-house and staff use the best resources online from a vast array of sources to put together powerpoints and workbooks.
+The Unifrog PSHE programme, in particular, is a valuable tool for updating the schemes of work.
+Access to PSHE Association and Sex Education Forum subscription resources is provided to staff via Classlink.
+Students are regularly signposted in lessons to the wealth of high-quality further education and mental health resources available via the Unifrog platform.
+Parents are invited to attend a workshop in the Autumn Term to learn more about the programme of study and the RSE talks from It Happens Education.
+Staff are available to share the teaching materials with parents and discuss any queries. - Staff All staff throughout the school, whatever their role, are involved in promoting and developing the aims and objectives of the PSHEE Policy.
 In addition, we aim to ensure that staff have access to Continuing Professional Development in any aspects of the PSHEE programme that they feel are of relevance and interest and that they are provided with appropriate support and effective resources.
-Most of the RSE teaching in PSHEE lessons is delivered by key pastoral staff who undertake a broad range of relevant training with external providers, in areas such as sexual health, online safety (including sexting), Protective Behaviours and mental health first aid, and as designated leads in health and safeguarding.
-External professionals with specialist areas of knowledge and expertise are employed to provide teaching in some aspects of the PSHEE programme; specialist speakers are an important part of the delivery.
+RSE teaching in PSHEE lessons is delivered by key pastoral staff who undertake a broad range of relevant training in areas such as sexual health, online safety (including sharing youth produced sexual imagery), Protective Behaviours and mental health first aid, and, as designated leads, in health and safeguarding.
+Carefully vetted external professionals with specialist areas of knowledge and expertise are employed to provide teaching in some aspects of the PSHEE programme; specialist speakers are an important part of the delivery.

-Wellbeing and Counselling
+Wellbeing and Support

-Promotion of wellbeing is a core element of the PSHEE programme and our Diana Award-trained student Wellbeing Ambassadors play a key role in raising awareness and delivering activities throughout the year. school Α non-teaching Wellbeing Mentor is available to students daily, on a drop-in or appointment basis.
-Where more sustained support is required, a series of counselling sessions can be arranged with the fully-qualified School Counsellor.
-In September 2021, a new senior post of Director of Wellbeing, Values and Skills was established to further develop the whole school approach to promoting good mental health, based on the eight principles (see diagram) in the DfE Guidance on Promoting Young Peoples Emotional Health and Wellbeing (updated 2021).
+Promotion of wellbeing and good mental health is a core element of the PSHEE programme and student Wellbeing Ambassadors play a key role in raising awareness and delivering activities throughout the school year.
+A nonteaching Mental Health Lead and Wellbeing Mentor are available to students daily, on a drop-in Where more appointment basis. sustained support is required, a series of counselling sessions can be arranged with one of the school counsellors, the dietitian, one of the external mentors or the school child and educational psychologist.
+Since September 2021, the Director of Wellbeing, Values and Skills, a member of the Senior Leadership Team, has developed the whole school approach to promoting good mental health, based on the eight principles (see diagram) in the DfE Guidance on Promoting Young Peoples Emotional Health and Wellbeing (updated 2023).